CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Formative Study

 \subsubsection{Types of Elements Used for Recombination}

 During the conceptual ideation phase, participants tried to extract specific elements from references and incorporate them into their design concepts.
 They employed a variety of approaches for this.
-The simplest approach that was observed in all participants was to utilize objects in a reference in their own sketch.
-For example, for drawing an illustration for "Tourism service for kids", one participant took an image of a paper plane from a reference to convey the image of playful children and a tour service at the same time.
+The simplest approach observed in all participants was utilizing objects in a reference in their sketch.
+For example, for drawing an illustration for "Tourism service for kids," one participant took an image of a paper plane from a reference to convey the image of playful children and tour service at the same time.
 Five participants extracted the abstract semantic meaning or overall theme conveyed by references.
 For example, after looking at an image of a person holding a pamphlet and deep in thought, one participant said that the keyword "imagination" could effectively capture the concept of kids.
-So they came up with a design concept about children imagining various travel destinations.
-Another approach observed in three out of six participants was to draw the action of a character in a reference.
-For instance, from a reference depicting an animal and a person holding hands, a participant got the concept of children holding hands together.
-Lastly, five participants extracted the composition from the references.
+So, they developed a design concept about children imagining various travel destinations.
+Another approach observed in three out of six participants was to take the action of a character from a reference.
+For instance, by looking at a reference illustrating an animal and a person holding hands, a participant got the concept of children holding hands together.
+Lastly, five participants referred to the composition from the reference images.
 For example, by looking at a reference where leaf shapes were arranged together to form a shovel, one participant came up with the idea of using multiple tree trunk shapes to represent the structure of a building.